 Mark Rodgers edged Clare ahead with a free and gave them the lead that they would not relinquish as their quality and strength in depth began to show.

-Kildare missed some second half frees which hurt their chances but legs began to tire and their huge endeavours began to wilt as the half wore on.
+Kildare missed four second half frees which hurt their chances of recovery massively, but legs had begun to tire and their huge endeavours began to wilt as the half wore on.
+The strength in depth and quality that could be introduced by Clare made an enormous difference to their performances, especially on such a heavy night.

-The home fans got one final cheer in this game when Jack Sheridan found the net with a free in the third minute of added time; firing past a packed Clare goal-line.
+As the destination of this fixture became apparent, the intensity slightly late on and more frees began to be awarded at both ends.
+However, it was the home fans who got one final big cheer in this game when Jack Sheridan found the net with a free in the third minute of added time; firing past a packed Clare goal-line.

 After an excellent game, Clare finished as 0-27 to 3-14 victors and took a four-point win against a Kildare side that shocked the visiting fans with their resolve.